Skip to main content

 Type of Resource: Workbook

 Description: travel back to Confederation to see how Canada became a new nation.
 This resource breaks down the responsibilities and parts of the federal government.
 Recognize that Canada is a democracy and a constitutional monarchy, with the head of state being the King or Queen.
-Read the Canadian Charter of Rights and Freedoms, before writing your own Constitution for a new country.
-Create a presentation on one of the departments the federal government is responsible for, such as national defense or the post office.
-Understand that Canada is made up of provinces and territories and that each has its own government under the federal system.
-Jump into the political process to elect the next Prime Minister, and see how a majority of minority government affects his or her leadership.
+Read the Canadian Charter of Rights and Freedoms before writing your own Constitution for a new country.
+Create a presentation on one of the departments the federal government is responsible for, such as national defence or the post office.
+Understand that Canada is comprised of provinces and territories, and each has its own government under the federal system.
+Jump into the political process to elect the next Prime Minister and see how a majority of minority government affects his or her leadership.
 Written to Bloom's Taxonomy.
-Additional writing tasks, crossword, word search, comprehension quiz and answer key are also included.
+Additional writing tasks, crosswords, word searches, comprehension quizzes, and answer keys are also included.
 Gr.
 5-8; reading level Gr.
 3-4.

 Video Overview